mysqljs/mysql/Readme.md

 ```

 If the query only has a single replacement character (`?`), and the value is
-not `null`, `undefiend`, or an array, it can be passed directly as the second
+not `null`, `undefined`, or an array, it can be passed directly as the second
 argument to `.query`:

 ```js